Skip to main content

 The strong order print does not automatically translate into expanding margins.
 Management telegraphed two pressures last quarter: rising memory component costs feeding through Cisco's product cost structure, and Splunk's cloud-subscription mix carrying lower in-period revenue recognition than the on-prem business it is replacing.

-Q3 gross margin will be the cleanest read on whether those pressures are temporary or structural.
-A print at the high end of guidance with stable non-GAAP gross margin would confirm Cisco can deliver on the AI order ramp without sacrificing profitability.
-A miss inside the revenue band with weaker gross margin would tell a different story about how memory inflation and the Splunk transition are flowing through the income statement.
+Q3 gross margin is the cleanest read on whether those pressures are temporary or structural.
+A print at the high end of guidance with stable non-GAAP gross margin in the 67-68 percent corridor confirms Cisco can deliver on the AI order ramp without sacrificing profitability.
+A miss inside the revenue band with weaker gross margin tells a different story about how memory inflation and the Splunk transition are flowing through the income statement — and that combination is what would compress the multiple.

 Recurring revenue and the ARR base

 Total annualized recurring revenue ended Q2 FY26 at $31 billion, up 3 percent year-over-year, with product ARR growing 6 percent.
-That base is what supports Cisco's transition from a hardware refresh cycle to a software-and-services platform — and what makes the Splunk integration so load-bearing for the long-term thesis.
+That base supports Cisco's transition from a hardware refresh cycle to a software-and-services platform — and is what makes the Splunk integration so load-bearing for the long-term thesis.
+ARR growth at high single digits versus the segment's mid-single-digit revenue growth implies a duration extension that should eventually show up in the multiple.

-On the May 13 call, look for the new ARR figure, the breakdown between product and subscription ARR, and any commentary on AI-attached recurring revenue.
-Cisco has not yet broken out an "AI ARR" line item, but order conversion math suggests one is coming.
-The planned multi-party AI data centers Cisco is participating in — alongside Nvidia, OpenAI, and Oracle — are the kind of multi-quarter commitments that eventually become recurring revenue.
+On Wednesday's call, look for the new ARR figure, the breakdown between product and subscription ARR, and any commentary on AI-attached recurring revenue.
+Cisco has not yet broken out an "AI ARR" line item, but order-conversion math suggests one is coming.
+The planned multi-party AI data centers Cisco is participating in — alongside Nvidia, OpenAI, and Oracle — are the kind of multi-quarter commitments that eventually become recurring revenue, not one-off product sales.

 Three checkpoints decide whether Wednesday's print extends the rally or trims it back:

-1. AI orders inside the quarter — is the $2.1 billion Q2 run rate sustained, accelerated, or paused?
+1. AI orders in the quarter — is the $2.1 billion Q2 run rate sustained, accelerated, or paused?
+A flat-to-down print would force the FY26 $5 billion guide down.

-2. Splunk metrics: new logos, ARR growth, and explicit commentary on the cloud-mix drag through the second half.
+2. Splunk metrics — new logos, ARR growth, and explicit commentary on the cloud-mix drag through the second half.
+The bull case requires logo count >250 in Q3.

 Editor's risk note: Editorial analysis, not investment advice.
 Earnings reactions depend on guidance updates that are not knowable in advance, and memory-cost and software-mix dynamics can change the gross-margin picture quickly.
 Verify current quotes and consult a qualified advisor before trading.